devdacian/solidity-fuzzing-comparison/README.md

 In `basic` configuration Foundry & Echidna can only break the easier and more valuable invariant which leads to a Critical exploit but not the harder though less valuable invariant which leads to a High/Medium.
 However Medusa is able to almost immediately break both invariants in unguided `basic` mode, making Medusa the clear winner.
 Please note that the fuzz solvers for this challenge are not able to be publicly released at this time.

-### Challenge #6 Rarely False: (Winner MEDUSA) ###
+### Challenge #6 Rarely False: (Winner NONE) ###

-Both Echidna & Foundry are unable to break the assertion in this stateless fuzzing challenge, while Medusa is able to break it almost instantly.
+Both Echidna & Foundry are unable to break the assertion in this stateless fuzzing challenge.
+Medusa [used](https://twitter.com/DevDacian/status/1732199452344221913) to be able to break it almost instantly but has [regressed](https://github.com/crytic/medusa/issues/305) in performance after recent changes and is now unable to break it.
+Hence there is no current winner.

 ### Challenge #7 Byte Battle: (Winner TIED FOUNDRY & ECHIDNA)